Cited. Instant. Accessible.Canada-wide.

 Canadian-region hosting.
 Law 25-aligned controls.
 Canadian-corp incorporation in progress.
 SOC 2 and ISO 27001 readiness on the roadmap.
 Built so client data does not need to be retrofitted to work with us.

-A client calls.
-The AI takes the call in their language, transcribes it, builds a mind map, drafts the matter file, and surfaces relevant precedent before you walk back to your desk.
+What happens when a client calls CourtStairs: the AI takes the call in their language, transcribes it, builds a mind map, drafts the matter file, and surfaces relevant precedent before you walk back to your desk.

 Citation-grounded answers